 Kerry jeweller sues rivals over alleged passing off of products

-Brian de Staic claims a shop opened by former employees is piggybacking on his success
+Brian de Staic claims shop opened by former employees is piggybacking on his success

+Brian de Staic is seeking a High Court injunction preventing AJ Bácéir Teoranta, trading as Dingle Goldsmiths, infringing his copyright and passing off its products under the name Ogham Stone Collection

 A jeweller whose work has been worn by Hollywood stars and celebrities, including actors Johnny Depp and Julia Roberts, claims a rival is passing off products similar to those which he created over the last 40 years.